 Does your foot roll excessively inwards while running or walking?
 If yes, then overpronation is the issue you are facing.
 It’s also commonly known as having flat feet.
-It can be difficult to find shoes, but we’ll give you our top choices for overpronators.
+It can be difficult to find shoes, but we’ll give you our top choices for cross training shoes for overpronation.
+Before we get into all the details, here’s a sneak peek at the best cross trainers for overpronation.

 There is always a certain number of people in a population who do this when they run, or exercise.
 The problem is that overpronation can cause foot, ankle, knee, hip and back pain.
 You should take steps to protect your body the best that you can.

 There is some good news!
 It really isn’t that difficult to fix this problem!
-The first step is to get a pair of shoes that matches your specific situation.
+The first step is to get a pair of shoes that match your specific situation.
+In this case, you’ll want to look for some motion control cross training shoes.

 In general, you should look for some shoes with adequate arch support.
 You’ll want what are known as “stability shoes,” which means that they provide extra support and prevent you from rolling your feet inwards.
 Previously only available in running shoes or crosstrainers, you can know find this stability feature in variety of casual shoes that you might wear to work, or out on the town for example.

-Proper equipment is key to avoiding injuries, so don’t be afraid to spend some money on a top-quality pair of shoes.
+Proper equipment is key to avoiding injuries, so don’t be afraid to spend some money on a top-quality pair of shoes like these workout shoes for overpronation.

 Keep on reading for some advice on the top shoes for overpronators.
-Or head over to Amazon and check out our #1 pick, the New Balance 940v3:
+Or head over to Amazon and check out our #1 pick for the best cross trainers for flat feet, the New Balance 940v3:

 Get ready for some expert guidance on choosing the right shoes for pronation!